doofin/hott-examples/README.md

 install agda (via haskell cabal)

-open HottTalk.agda and load.There should be no errors.
+open HottTalk.agda ,and load it.There should be no errors reported by emacs.

 have fun!